-"Initial Pool Balance" means \$950,823,965, which is the Pool Balance as of October 20, 2010, of the Student Loans to become Financed on the Issue Date.
-The Initial Pool Balance consists of a Principal Balance of \$926,276,694 and accrued interest expected to be capitalized of \$24,547,271.
+"Initial Pool Balance" means \$328,866,823, which was the Pool Balance as of the Statistical Cutoff Date of the Student Loans to become Financed on the Issue Date.
+The Initial Pool Balance consists of a Principal Balance of \$321,538,673 and accrued interest expected to be capitalized of \$7,328,150.
+To the extent that the Pool Balance as of the Cutoff Date is less than the Initial Pool Balance, the Corporation will deposit the difference to the Collection Fund on the Issue Date so that the Trust Estate will include the total assets listed in the table above.